 In this article, we explain how to install WordPress on a VPS with DirectAdmin.
 Paid options such as Installatron or Softaculous can simplify the installation and allow you to execute from DirectAdmin with one click.
 We assume that you do not want to incur additional costs, or want to install extra software, and only explain how to install WordPress in DirectAdmin using the built-in options in DirectAdmin itself.

-Download Joomla from the WordPress homepage and save the .zip file to your computer.
+Download Wordpress from the WordPress homepage and save the .zip file to your computer.

 Log in to DirectAdmin as the user for which you want to install WordPress and click 'Files'.

 You now see an overview of the folders and files.
 Click 'Domains'.